Mehmet Eymür: Final years

 Eymür prepared what has come to be known as the Second MİT Report (the first was in 1987), based on the "Askar Simitko, Lazım Esmaeili and Tarık Ümit incident" file from his Counter-Terrorism Department.
 This report was controversial for being prepared without authorization, and then leaked in September 1996.
 It was published in Aydınlık on 17 September 1996.

 In August 1997 Eymür was assigned to Washington, D.C. as a MİT representative to U.S. intelligence agencies and security firms.
 He was recalled on 14 August 1998.
 Eymür returned to Turkey in 1998 to help prepare a report against Şenkal Atasagun, then the undersecretary of the MİT, who had recommended Eymür's dismissal and the dissolution of his Counter-Terrorism Department to Prime Minister Yılmaz in 1997.
 In October 1998 Eymür was appointed to oversee Turkey's sugar refineries.

 Eymür finally left the MİT in 1999, and moved to McLean, Virginia; the headquarters of the CIA.
 He says he would entertain offers to consult the CIA as a terrorism expert.
 In March 2000 he launched a website documenting links between the Turkish state and the Turkish mafia; he faced criminal charges for divulging state secrets.

+Eymür died on 13 January 2024, at the age of 80.
+Next day, he was buried at Aşiyan Asri Cemetery.

 Ergenekon

-Since 2008 Eymür has been mentioned numerous times in the Turkish press as being the superior of Tuncay Güney; the mysterious figure, who helped launch the Ergenekon investigation.
-Eymür vehemently denies any connection.
+From 2008 Eymür was mentioned numerous times in the Turkish press as being the superior of Tuncay Güney; the mysterious figure, who helped launch the Ergenekon investigation.
+Eymür vehemently denied any connection.